Welcome to today's edition of the Rush 24-7 podcast.

 It's a great time to be a Democrat.

-And uh I like it.
+And I like it.

-I like it because uh even though those boys have been getting kind of tough on her lately, she can handle it.
+I like it because even though those boys have been getting kind of tough on her lately, she can handle it.

-Even though those boys have been getting tough on her lately, does he not realize that one of those boys is a proud African American?
+Does he not realize that one of those boys is a proud African-American?

-So here's Senator Bill Clinton, President Bill Clinton defending Hillary.
+So here's Senator Bill Clinton, President Bill Clinton, defending Hillary.

 And you know what?